 - You’ve received LEAP emergency financial assistance within the past two years, or

-Electricity utilities and unit sub-metering providers have to follow special rules when dealing with low-income customers; for example, waiving security deposits and allowing longer payment times under arrears payment plans.
+Electricity utilities and unit sub-meter providers have to follow special rules when dealing with low-income customers; for example, waiving security deposits and allowing longer payment times under arrears payment plans.

-You can ask to have your security deposit waived by your electricity utility or unit sub-metering provider.
+You can ask to have your security deposit waived by your electricity utility or unit sub-meter provider.

 If you previously paid a security deposit you can ask to have it back (as long as any outstanding arrears have been paid).